mie-lab/spatial_rf_python/README.md

 #### Usage

+We demonstrate the usage of the spatial Random Forests in the [demonstration notebook](sprf_demo.ipynb).

 The usage is analogous to other scikit-learn models, except that the coordinates must also be given as input.
 ```
 from sprf import SpatialRandomForest